Bihar elections: EC presser in 9 points

 India

-New Delhi, Sep 25: The Election Commission (EC) today annouced that the Bihar Elections 2020 will be held in three phases.
+New Delhi, Sep 25: The Election Commission (EC) today announced that the Bihar Elections 2020 will be held in three phases.

 Counting of votes in three phase Bihar Elections 2020 on November 10